-Author’s note: These are the entries I made between February 22, 2018, and May 22, 2018.
+Author’s note: These are some of the entries I made between February 22, 2018, and May 22, 2018.
 I went through an intense period of drug and alcohol withdrawal after two years of traveling and then wrote during the 90 days of recovery in Vegas.
 It took about an hour to record these entries but that one hour of concentrated activity was scattered over a 90 day period at the facility.
-I lost some writings along the way and some stuff I can’t read now but it is what it is.
+I lost a lot of writings along the way but it is what it is.

 0222.
 Irony walks into a room.
-I walked out of a hospital after quitting my job tying up mental patients for $17/hr — a job most people would run from — hilariously, to walk back into a hospital after 23 months of ratchet ass traveling to be tied to a bed in 6 point restraints and treated as a legal 2000 mental patient.
+I walked out of a hospital after quitting my job tying up mental patients for $17/hr — a job most people would run from — hilariously, to walk back into a hospital after 23 months of being on the road to be tied to a bed in 6 point restraints and treated as a mental health patient.

 0223.
 Positive affirmation.
 It could be worse: I could be Asian.